pietheinstrengholt/rssmonster/README.md

 TODO
 ----

-* Fix laravel database scripts
+* Speedup first load, compile sidebar from javascript
 * Speed up database queries for categories and unread counts
 * When moving feeds between categories, change the count for the category
 * Restore Reeder support (via Fever API)